Best Golf Irons in 2023 (Buyer’s Guide & Reviews)

 • Lacks workability for low handicappers

-What I really liked about these golf irons is how solid they are through the impact zone.
+What I really liked about these irons is how solid they are through the impact zone.
 There’s no vibration or shakiness with these clubs.
 Throughout the swing, you get sturdy feedback that translates into confidence when you need a little more yardage from your shot.

 Another perk of playing with these Srixons is the progressive groove shaping.
 As the clubs go up in number, the grooves are wider and deeper allowing you to craft the height and shot shape you want for any specific attempt on the course.